How Negotiation Skills Helped Me Deal with Sexism in the Tech Industry

 Here's her experience of how entrenched sexism benefitted her employer:

 “...the answer crystallized in my mind: If you had the opportunity to have workers who were overeducated, underpaid, and highly experienced, whom you could dump all the menial tasks you didn’t want to do on, whom you could get to clean up all the problems, and whom you could create a second class out of, wouldn’t you want them to stay?

 Not speaking your truth is a toxic experience.

-Here's my truth - I left the tech field, because I couldn't bear the pressure to fold myself into a pretzel to please an all-male management team and to pretend like sexism doesn't exist.
+Here's my truth - after spending five years in operations roles with tech startups, I left tech, because I couldn't bear the pressure to fold myself into a pretzel to please an all-male management team and to pretend like sexism doesn't exist.
 Like 41% of women in tech who leave within 10 years of working in the field, I couldn't see myself advancing and thriving if I stayed.